squarooticus/draft-krose-multicast-security/draft-krose-multicast-security.md

 ## Authentication {#authentication}

-The Web security model requires that:

-* Requests and responses must be authenticated as having originated from the peer.
-(In the case of server-only authentication schemes, this means responses from the trusted server and requests from the client browser having established trust in the server.)
+The Web security model requires that data delivered to applications must be authenticated as having originated from the trusted peer.
+(In the case of server-only transport-level authentication schemes, such as the ubiquitous TLS server-only authentication employed throughout the Web, trust in the client may be strongly established at the application layer or weakly established as nothing more than precluding a man-in-the-middle.)

-* Each response must be bound to a specific request.

-In the unicast case:

-* Authentication of responses in HTTPS is provided by a trusted octet stream, cryptographically resistant to tampering, bootstrapped via certificate validation and trust chain verification (either server-only or mutual).
+In the unicast case, authentication of payloads in HTTPS is provided by a trusted octet stream, cryptographically resistant to tampering, bootstrapped via certificate validation and trust chain verification (either mutual or server-only, perhaps augmented with application-layer identity verification).

-* Binding of a response to a request in HTTPS is a direct consequence of the integrity guaranteed by this trusted stream to the image of the underlying HTTP protocol, which itself allows for no ambiguity in determining which request induced a particular response.

 Authentication of units of transport for trusted channels (think: individual packets or messages) is typically provided by a cryptographic authentication tag: